DFabric/DPlatform-Shell/README.md

 ## Requirements

-A recent GNU/Linux operating system with **SystemD** is recommended, lots of apps have a custom SytemdD service.
+A recent GNU/Linux operating system with **SystemD** is recommended, lots of apps have custom SytemdD services.

 Debian 8 Jessie and derivatives like Ubuntu and Raspbian.
-Full support, well tested If you use Ubuntu 14.04.x, you can switch to SystemD instead the default Upstart else you won't have most of custom apps services.
+Full support, well tested

+If you use Ubuntu 14.04.x and you want to use SystemD services provided by DPlatform, you can switch to it instead of the default Upstart

 CentOS 7, Fedora and other RHEL derivatives.
 Good support, not fully tested